-Data volume explosion and new computing capabilities provided by cloud computing are making a big difference in computer-aided engineering (CAE) and computer-aided design (CAD).
-Starting with the Steam Engine and Industrial Revolution, each engineering innovation has played a historical role, having an essential driver to make products faster, better, and more efficiently.
+The data volume explosion and new computing capabilities provided by cloud computing are having a huge impact on computer-aided engineering (CAE) and computer-aided design (CAD).
+Starting with the steam engine and industrial revolution, each historical engineering innovation has played an essential role in driving engineering progress to create products faster, better, and more efficiently.

-From definitions to practice — CAD and CAE
+From Definitions to Practice — CAE and CAD

 Computer-aided design (CAD) is the use of computer systems to aid in the creation, modification, analysis, or optimization of a design .
-But CAD should not be only considered for these activities.
-CAD is an integrated part of the whole Digital Product Development cycle, including Product Lifecycle Management (PLM) processes, together with other tools like: finite element analysis (FEA), computer-aided manufacturing (CAM), photo realistic rendering, and document management.
+But CAD should not be considered for these activities alone.
+CAD is an integrated part of the whole digital product development cycle, including product lifecycle management (PLM) processes, together with other tools like finite element analysis (FEA), computer-aided manufacturing (CAM), photorealistic rendering, and document management.

-Computer-aided engineering (CAE) refers to the broad usage of computer software to aid in engineering analysis and may include: Finite Element Analysis (FEA), Computational Fluid Dynamics (CFD), Multibody Dynamics (MBD), and optimization.
-All these CAE tools are being used in the simulation, validation, and optimization of products and manufacturing tools with applicability in many industries such as: automotive, aerospace, and marine & shipbuilding.
+Computer-aided engineering (CAE) refers to the broad usage of computer software to aid in engineering analysis and may include: finite element analysis (FEA), computational fluid dynamics (CFD), multibody dynamics (MBD), and optimization.
+All these CAE tools are being used in the simulation, validation, and optimization of products and manufacturing tools, with applicability in many industries such as automotive, aerospace, and shipbuilding.

 By integrating product design in pre- and post-processing phases, CAE is becoming an effective driver for CAD applications.
-But in the majority of complex systems, CAD represents multi-layered modelling activities that may include a transfer function in an engineering domain, a heat source in another domain, and a rigid body in another.
-A simple change in the design is becoming a challenge with adjustments required in all derived “data models”.
+But in the majority of complex systems, CAD represents multi-layered modeling activities that may include a transfer function in an engineering domain, a heat source in another domain, and a rigid body in another.
+A simple change in the design is becoming increasingly challenging, as adjustments are required in all derived “data models”.

 Looking at virtual simulation in a specific engineering domain, the challenge is amplified by the translation of a design data model into a solver data model.
 Simulation accuracy depends on the description of the system to the solver.
-Due to complexity of the whole process: engineering – design – simulation – validation – redesign – simulation – final validation, each CAE and CAD activity is requesting different engineering specialities.
-If different teams didn’t have a good communication and collaboration experience the quality of the whole process could be compromised.
+Due to the complexity of the whole process: engineering – design – simulation – validation – redesign – simulation – final validation, each CAE and CAD activity requires different engineering specialties.
+If different teams don’t have good communication and collaboration experience, the quality of the whole process could be compromised.